A Veteran’s Resume and Job Hunting Guide

 Vermont

-Career Advising & Skills Training
+Career Advising and Skills Training

 • Vermont Department of Labor: The Veteran Services Coordinators at this state agency can help you access job search assistance, one-on-one career counseling, and more.

-Job Boards & Employment Opportunities
+Job Boards and Employment Opportunities

 • HIREVets.gov: This site will show you which businesses in your state have received a HIRE Vets Medallion Award.
-The U.S. Department of Labor grants this award to employers that have made an exceptional effort to recruit, employ, and retain veterans.
+The U.S. Department of Labor grants this award to employers who have made an exceptional effort to recruit, employ, and retain veterans.

 Virginia

-Career Advising & Skills Training
+Career Advising and Skills Training

-• Virginia Employment Commission: This state agency offers services for veterans such as job readiness assessments and career counseling.
+• Virginia Employment Commission: This state agency offers services for veterans, such as job readiness assessments and career counseling.

-Job Boards & Employment Opportunities
+Job Boards and Employment Opportunities

 • HIREVets.gov: This site will show you which businesses in your state have received a HIRE Vets Medallion Award.
-The U.S. Department of Labor grants this award to employers that have made an exceptional effort to recruit, employ, and retain veterans.
+The U.S. Department of Labor grants this award to employers who have made an exceptional effort to recruit, employ, and retain veterans.

 • Virginia Workforce Connection: This workforce development center offers a variety of useful resources for veterans seeking work, including a state-level job board that allows you to search for open civilian positions that match your military occupation code.